tobsirl/AWS-Certified-DevOps-Engineer/README.md

 ## Simple Queue Service (SQS)

 SQS queues are a managed message queue service in AWS which help to decouple application components, allow Asynchronous messaging or the implementation of worker pools.

+- Public, Fully Managed, Highly Available Queues - Standard and FIFO
+- Messages up to 256KB in size - link to large data
+- Received messages are hidden (Visibility Timeout) - 12 hours max
+- .. then either reappear (retry) or are explicitly deleted